Quality-constrained Entropy Maximization Policy Optimization for LLM Diversity: Experiments

-\textbf{Training Data.} We use UltraFeedback Binarized dataset \citep{ultrafeedback} for model training.
-The UltraFeedback Binarized dataset selects higher quality responses as 'chosen' samples, while lower quality responses are labeled as 'rejected' samples.

-\textbf{Implementation Details in offline mode.} For all experiments, we used a batch size of 128 and trained for 1 epoch.
+\textbf{Implementation details in offline mode.} For all experiments, we used a batch size of 128 and trained for 1 epoch.
 We use Adam \citep{adam} as the optimizer with a warmup ratio of 1.
 For all experiments involving Llama-3.2-1B-Instruct and Qwen2.5-1.5B-Instruct, the learning rate is set to 5.0e-7.
 For all experiments involving Llama-3.1-8B-Instruct and Qwen2.5-7B-Instruct, the learning rate is set to 1.0e-7.
 For RLHF, we follow the setup in \citep{zephyr} and set $\beta$ to 1e-2.
 For QEMPO, we set $\frac{1}{\lambda}$ to 4e-3.
 For QEMPO-KL, {we set $\frac{1}{\lambda_{1}}$ to 4e-3 and set $\frac{\lambda_{2}}{\lambda_{1}}$ to 1e-2.} We use the test set loss of the trained model on UltraFeedback Binarized as the criterion for selecting the best model.

 \textbf{Evaluation metrics.} For the quality of LLM outputs, we use gpt-4o-2024-08-06 to evaluate and score it.
-For the diversity of LLM outputs, we use the diversity evaluation framework proposed by \citep{metric} to assess it. \citep{metric} evaluates the diversity of outputs from lexical, syntactic, and semantic dimensions.
+For the diversity of LLM outputs, we use the diversity evaluation framework proposed by \citep{metric} to assess it.